CSE185-GWAS/GWAS/README.md

 ```
 GWAS-py --vcf testcases/test.vcf --phen benchmark/lab3_phen.csv -o testcases/test.csv -q -m
 ```
-We store the example output files in the README in testcases.
-Feel free to take a look over it.
+We store the example output files in the testcases/ directory.
+Feel free to take a look over it before you run the command.

 ### Test scripts:
 You can also use